Vlad-404/trivia-game/README.md

     * when I opened Gitpod, nothing I was working last session didn't load
     * an issue with Gitpod
     * pulled the latest changes from Github

+* After wining the game, select another category button didn't work
+    * when checking the code with dev tools
+    * question counter div was covering the button
+    * increased the z-index of the button

 ...